-As well as talking about what might piss you off in an argument you could also talk about what you really value.
+As well as talking about what pisses you off in an argument talk about what you really value.
 Maybe you could occasionally talk about what you agree on.
 Or you might appreciate a bit of humour now and again.
 Or you might want to have occasional time outs.

 Think about what it is that you might do in an argument that might really piss other people off?
 Do you think any of the above might apply to you?
 Do you fight dirty?
 Might you deliberately or not deliberately annoy another person?